Kumbha Mela and the Reestablishment of India's Truth and Power in the World ⁓ Part 5

 Another variation of the celebration of the Kumbha/Kalasha in India mentioned by Trivedi is the ceremonial processions of participants carrying water-filled Kalashas upon their heads.
 Often these pots are full of milk (Paal Kudam) instead of water.
 This tradition is enacted during certain Hindu festivals.
 In some cases, it is enacted in honor of a public figure.
 Two instances in which this tradition is practiced (which I learned about through two of my colleagues in India) include Thaipusam and Panguini Uthiram.

-• Thaipusam is ‘a festival celebrated by the Tamil and Malayali communities on the full moon in the Tamil month of Thai (January/February)….
+• Thaipusam is a ‘festival celebrated by the Tamil and Malayali communities on the full moon in the Tamil month of Thai (January/February)….
 The festival commemorates the occasion when Parvati gave Murugan a Vel "spear" so he could vanquish the evil demon Soorapadman.
 It is commonly believed that Thaipusam marks Murugan's birthday.’ ‒ ‘Thaipusam’, Wikipedia]

 • Panguni Uthiram (Meena Uttara-phalguni in Sanskrit) ‘is believed that the wedding of Rama and Sita was celebrated on Panguni Uthiram.
 So divine marriages are celebrated on this day.’ [‘Significance of Panguni Uthiram’, Lalithasai, The Hindu, 21 May 2012]. ‘[Panguni Uthiram] is the Purnima or full moon of the month of Panguni 14 March - 13 April).
 This coincides with the Hindu calendar month of Phalguna/Chaitra.… In solar religious calendars, Phalguna begins with the Sun's entry into Pisces, and is the twelfth month of the solar year.’ [‘Panguni Uthiram’, Wikipedia]

 Click HERE to see many images which show many instances of the milk pot procession (paal kudam).
-Included in these images is 10,000-person Paal Kudam procession enacted as a collective ‘get-well’ prayer for Jayaram Jayalalithaa the Chief Minister of Tamil Nadu before she passed in 2016.
+Included in these images is the10,000-person Paal Kudam procession enacted as a collective ‘get-well’ prayer for Jayaram Jayalalithaa the Chief Minister of Tamil Nadu before she passed in 2016.

 Dahi Handi (Utlotsavam)